ipdk-io/networking-recipe/docs/development-update-22.47.md

 - add-action-profile-group
 - delete-action-profile-group
 - get-action-profile-member
-- get-counter
-- reset-counter

-The utility should no be on par with P4-OVS.
+The utility should now be on par with P4-OVS except counter support.

 ### Kernel Monitor